-What is IYIL?
+What is IYIL (and IDIL)?

 The objective of IYIL 2019 is to bolster and promote the languages spoken by Indigenous peoples in the face of these challenges, and raise awareness as to the importance of the knowledge and heritage they contain.
 The sad fact is, many if not most of these languages are in real danger of disappearing forever.

 According to UNESCO, nearly half of the world’s estimated 7000 languages will likely cease to be spoken in the next hundred years.
 This mass extinction of about 3000 languages is a bone-chilling prospect, and in order to sound the alarm, multiple organizations have deemed these languages “endangered.”

 UNESCO has a six-degree scale that ranks living, endangered languages from vulnerable — those still spoken by children, but only in the home — to critically endangered — those only spoken by the grandparent generation, and they use it infrequently.
 UNESCO’s website includes an impressive online atlas of the languages in jeopardy.

 The Ethnologue has a 13-degree scale of endangerment which makes finer distinctions.
 These take into account whether a language is supported by a national or official status, or whether it is used in an education system — both of which can contribute to language longevity.
 Regardless of the agency or the scale, the defining factor of language endangerment is whether children continue to learn the language at home.